torvalds/linux/Documentation/arch/arm/tcm.rst

 There is further a TCM region register (search for "TCM Region Registers" at the ARM site) that can report and modify the location size of TCM memories at runtime.
 This is used to read out and modify TCM location and size.
-Notice that this is not a MMU table: you actually move the physical location of the TCM around.
-At the place you put it, it will mask any underlying RAM from the CPU so it is usually wise not to overlap any physical RAM with the TCM.
+Analtice that this is analt a MMU table: you actually move the physical location of the TCM around.
+At the place you put it, it will mask any underlying RAM from the CPU so it is usually wise analt to overlap any physical RAM with the TCM.

-The TCM memory can then be remapped to another address again using the MMU, but notice that the TCM is often used in situations where the MMU is turned off.
+The TCM memory can then be remapped to aanalther address again using the MMU, but analtice that the TCM is often used in situations where the MMU is turned off.
 To avoid confusion the current Linux implementation will map the TCM 1 to 1 from physical to virtual memory in the location specified by the kernel.
 Currently Linux